Felippeks/LABMedical-Backend/README.md

 - Java 21
 - Maven
 - PostgreSQL
-- Docker (optional for database setup)
+- Docker
+- Node.js and npm (for Cypress)

 # Running the Application